 Activity Passes - Make the Most of Your Stay

 Whether it's a calming vacation you seek or one full of Big Island adventure, you can make the most of it with our Activity Pass for access to the resort's best ocean, culture, fitness, wellness and sports activities and equipment.
-Available for purchase on property at the Front Desk, Concierge Desk, the Beach Shack, Spa Without Walls and the Pool Kiosk.
+Available for purchase on property at the Front Desk, Concierge Desk, the Beach Shack and the Pool Kiosk.

 Please click here for our Activities Guide

 Fun & Sun Activity Pass:

 Per person fee is $75 Adults, $65 Children (ages 5-12).
 One-time purchase is good every day of your stay.
 Includes all beach rental equipment including mask, snorkel, fins, boogie boards, soft-top surfboards, stand-up paddle boards, personal floats, one and two person kayaks, and noodles.
 Receive additional benefits with your Fun & Sun activity card, valid for your entire stay.

 Paradise Within Class Card:

 10-Class card $150, without the Class Card the following classes are offered for $20 each: